SmritiGrg/FYP-FoodiesArchive/database/README.md

         - **Mandatory:** first_name, last_name, username, email, password, and default_address.
         - **Optional:** image
     - **Relationship:**
         - Users &harr; Reviews: Each user can write multilpe reviews overall, but only one review per food post.
 This is a **one-to-many** relationship.
+        - Users &harr; Likes: Each user can like many food posts.
+This is a **one-to-many** relationship.
         - Users &harr; Food_posts: A User can create multiple food post and a food post belongs to a specific user.
 This is a **one-to-many** relationship.
         - Users &harr; Food_posts: A User can  bookmark many food posts, and a food post is bookmarked by many users.
 This a **many-to-many** relationship.
         - Users &harr; Subscription_plan: A User can  subscribe to one subscription plan, and a subscription plan belongs to a specific user.
 This a **one-to-one** relationship.